 Amendments to IFRS 4 were issued by the IASB on September 12, 2016.
 The amendments were intended to address concerns about the application of IFRS 9 on financial instruments before the introduction of the new insurance contract standards.

-In addition, at the date of these financial statements the competent bodies of the European Union had not yet completed their endorsement process for the following accounting standards and amendments:
+In addition, at the date of these financial statements the relevant European Union bodies had not yet completed their endorsement process for the following accounting standards and amendments: